BawCOS/Computational-Probability-and-Statistics/docs/30-Multiple-Regression.md

 ## Homework Problems

 \indent 1.
-The `mtcars` dataset contains average mileage (mpg) and other information about specific makes and models of cars.
-(This dataset is built-in to `R`; for more information about this dataset, reference the documentation with `?mtcars`).
+The `mtcars` data set contains average mileage (mpg) and other information about specific makes and models of cars.
+(This data set is built-in to `R`; for more information about this data set, reference the documentation with `?mtcars`).

 a.
 Build and interpret the coefficients of a model fitting `mpg` against displacement (`disp`), horsepower (`hp`), rear axle ratio (`drat`), and weight in 1000 lbs (`wt`).
 b.
 Given your model, what is the expected mpg for a vehicle with a displacement of 170, a horsepower of 100, a `drat` of 3.80 and a wt of 2,900 lbs.
 Construct a 95% confidence interval and prediction interval for that expected mpg.